armory/docs-cdaas/content/en/webhooks/overview.md

 ## How webhook-based approval works

-In order to accommodate a long-running process, Armory CD-as-a-Service supports the asynchronous webhook with callback pattern.
+In order to accommodate a long-running process, CD-as-a-Service supports the asynchronous webhook with callback pattern.
 You define the webhook in your deployment file and add a webhook call in the `constraints` section of your deployment definition or in a canary step.

 **Basic flow**

 The deployment process:
-1. Encounters a webhook call
+1. Encounters a webhook configuration
-1. Calls the external API
+1. Calls the external API, passing the callback URI
 1. Pauses deployment while waiting for the callback
 1. Receives and processes callback
    - Success: deployment proceeds